check-spelling-sandbox/materialize/doc/user/content/manage/monitor/grafana.md

         # of type float.
         values:
         - "memory_percent"
-        # The SQL query that is run unalterted for each job.
+        # The SQL query that is run unaltered for each job.
         query:  |
                 SELECT
                    name::text AS replica_name,